SAP/openui5-docs/docs/Theming_FAQ_d0db4d5.md

 ### When should I use the UI theme designer, and when should I perform manual steps?

-There is not one single way to create a new theme, but there are several options.
-Which one you choose depends on several factors:

 -   How different is the desired design from an existing theme?
 -   Should the theme be used across several applications or just in one?
 -   Are sufficient CSS skills available?